grahamnscp/dse-flights/README.md

 scala> :quit
 ```

-### WIP: batch update to all records with a 'BOS' airport code using Spark and change the airport code to 'TST'
+### WIP: SPARK batch update to change all airport codes from 'BOS' to 'TST'
-...
+???